 I swear there must be more tangible things in Japan than there are stars in the universe.

-After yearning to visit Japan for several years, my visit in 2014 was perhaps one of the most thoroughly enjoyable and unique experiences I’ve ever had.
+After yearning to visit Japan for several years, my visit was perhaps one of the most thoroughly enjoyable and unique experiences I’ve ever had.
 You really need to visit Japan right now – It’s jam-packed with history, tradition, culture and distinctive traits – curious travellers are starting to catch on.

 Last year for the first time visitors to Japan surpassed the 20 million mark and with increased flights from Australia, Jetstar claimed their flight bookings to Japan soared by 70%.
 Even news outlets are questioning whether Japan is the new Bali for Australians, and I totally get why.
 It’s absolutely THE place I could keep going back to over and over and over and over and over….
 Well, you get it!

-So why do you need to visit Japan right now?
+What are the reasons to visit Japan right now?

 Visitor numbers to Japan have skyrocketed up almost 40% since 2013, according to JNTO.
 I hope I can inspire you to plan your own trip that helps you stay ahead of the curve as these numbers are expected to explode in the lead up to the Tokyo 2020 Olympic Games.

 NOTE: You can find my complete 2 Weeks in Japan Itinerary right here if you’re already convinced Japan is your next holiday destination.
 My itinerary covers things to do, where to stay, where to eat, costs and more – I even explain how to overcome the language barrier.
 It’s my most popular article to date!